Press Kit Preview

 When joining OneCoin, users become part of a global network of millions of OneCoin users and are able to mine the coin and benefit from its value.
 OneCoin is not an altcoin, which means OneCoin is not a Bitcoin alternative or clone with slight alterations; it has an entirely different structure.
 In the future, users will also be able to make payments and transfer money to and from any part of the world.

 A key tool in tracking and tracing value, OneCoin's blockchain has always been tailored for future-proof mass transactions.
-OneCoin’s new and unique blockchain (October 1, 2016) will set a new industry standard by storing Know-Your-Customer (KYC) information, run every minute and meet customer and merchant needs.
+OneCoin’s new and unique blockchain, launched on October 1, 2016, sets a new industry standard by storing Know-Your-Customer (KYC) information, running every minute and meeting customer and merchant needs.

-With 120 billion mineable coins and a centralized model, OneCoin can also become the biggest reserve cryptocurrency worldwide (i.e. the U.S. dollar of the crypto-space).
-OneCoins are easy to mine, easy to trade and easy to use.
+With 120 billion mineable coins and a centralized model, OneCoin has the potential to become the biggest reserve cryptocurrency worldwide (i.e. the U.S. dollar of the crypto-space).
+OneCoins (ONE) are easy to mine, easy to trade and easy to use.
 Because of the way OneCoin has structured its organization and operations, no complicated hardware or advanced knowledge is needed to mine and use coins.